gsalaman/recipes/chicken_tacos.md

 Add garlic, cumin, cinnamon, and cook until fragrant (1 min?)
 Add tomatos, broth, chipolte peppers and the sause, and brown sugar.
 Bring to a boil.

 Put chicken back in the pot.
-Reduce heat to medium low (I did 5).Cook until meat registers 195 (15-20 minutes).
+Reduce heat to medium  (I did 6).Cook covered until meat registers 195 (15-20 minutes).
 Yes, this is higher than you need for thighs, but they say this really loosens the fibers.
-Flip chicken after 5 minutes.
+Flip chicken after 7 minutes, then every 5 minutes after that.

 Remove chicken to cutting board and let cool.
 Move sauce to a blender, and process it until smooth.